 Figure 28 - End session dialog

-The idea behind this dialog is that in actuality, Picto sessions run entirely on the Director, Server and Proxy.
+The idea behind this dialog is that in actuality Picto sessions run entirely on the Director, Server and Proxy.
 The workstation is required only to create the session and start a task.
 Once the task is running, the workstation can freely disconnect or close down and the task will continue unaffected on the Director.
 For this reason, we don’t end the session whenever the workstation disconnects.
 We wait until there is no task running, and only then if a workstation disconnects we provide an option to end the session.

 The last thing that we should go over with regard to running a session is joining it from multiple computers.
 So far, we have gone over the process of starting, running and ending a session from a single workstation, but as we alluded to in the previous paragraph, the workstation itself is not actually an integral part of a session.
-In actuality, the same connection button used to create a session on a selected director can be used to join a workstation to the session currently running on that director.
+In actuality, the same connection button used to create a session on a selected director can be used to join another workstation to the session currently running on that director.
 Essentially, the meaning of the button is: Join me to the session running on that director, and if there isn’t one, make one.
 If a workstation connects to a director’s session without typing in the correct Session Key, it can watch what is happening in the session, but cannot control it.
 If a workstation does include the correct Session Key, it plays exactly the same role as the workstation that started the session.
 In fact, any changes made on one (start, stop, pause, parameter values, reward quantity, run info, etc.) will be automatically propagated to the other.

 Pictobox